Thanks to some formulas, calculating Google Sheets days between dates has become a breeze.

-You can easily calculate the number of days between two dates in Google Sheets by simply subtracting the dates (in case you need all the days), or using formulas to find out working days or non-working days.
+Using a few simple methods, you can easily calculate the number of days between two dates in Google Sheets by subtracting the dates (in case you need all the days) or using formulas to find working or non-working days.

 Let’s get started!